-Research indicates that while the device is installed, II reduces recidivism among all groups of DWI offenders, including first time offenders, repeat offenders, and hard http://www.dps.state.mn.us/ots/topic_areas/alcohol/IgnitionInterlock/2009_Ignition_Interlock/Frequently_Asked_Questions.doc.

-1 For more information about this and other frequently-asked-questions, see core offenders (Tippetts and Voas, 1997; Wienrtath, 1997; Popkin et al, 1992).4 Generally, evaluations of II use have reported reductions in recidivism ranging from 35-90 percent (Voas and Marques 2003; Vezina 2002; Coben and Larkin 1999) with an average reduction among ten studies of 64 percent (Willis et al. 2005).
+Research indicates that while the device is installed, II reduces recidivism among all groups of DWI offenders, including first time offenders, repeat offenders, and hard-core offenders (Tippetts and Voas, 1997; Wienrtath, 1997; Popkin et al, 1992).
+Early evaluations of II use reported reductions in recidivism ranging from 35-90 percent (Voas and Marques 2003; Vezina 2002; Coben and Larkin 1999) with an average reduction among 10 studies of 64 percent (Willis et al. 2005).
+An extensive, updated review of II studies reports a 67 percent drop in recidivism.
+As the Centers for Disease Control and Prevention concluded: